skykunnu/LeaderBoard_react/README.md

 # LeaderBoard

 # Overview
-The Dynamic Leaderboard Application is an interactive and user-friendly platform for managing a leaderboard in real time.
-Users can add, update, and delete player details and adjust scores dynamically.
+The Dynamic Leaderboard Application is an interactive and user-friendly platform built using React for managing a leaderboard in real-time.
+Users can add, update, and delete player details, and adjust scores dynamically.
 The application automatically sorts players based on their scores, providing a seamless experience for ranking management.
+The interface is styled using Tailwind CSS, ensuring a modern, responsive, and visually appealing design.

 # Features